atom/github/docs/core-team-process.md

 * Requires some up-front infrastructure work to put the mechanisms in place
 * Needs some discipline in removing old code, so we don't accumulate flags without bound

+## All together

+Each set of developers who are online synchronously can divide work into Seams.
+As that set changes when people come online and drop offline, we use Handoffs to pass context along.

+As we work, we push commits to a common branch, against a common pull request.
+Depending on the feature under construction, we either Dark Ship code in an early state or hide its entry points behind a Feature Flag.

+For a concrete example:

+1. Developer A comes online first and works solo for a few hours, shifting up and down the abstraction stack.
+2. When developer B comes online, they get caught up on the work developer A has pushed so far and chats to sync up on progress.
+Developers A and B divvy up areas of work to focus on for the next few hours, chatting in Slack as they go.
+3. Developers C and D come online next.
+Developers A and B bring them up to speed and subdivide the work underway further.
+Maybe C and D pair on the view work while A and B work on the model and controller.
+4. When D is done for the day, they summarize how far they got on their bit.
+One of the other three catches up, picks up where D left off, and keeps it going.
+C does the same when they log off.
+5. When A and B are finishing up they leave a quick writeup of their collective progress.
+7. The next morning, developer A reads the diff and the writeup and gets traction on continuing through their day.
+8. ...and repeat. ♻️

 ## Ambient socialization